sidespin/jre-discovery/README.md

 - [Jabba](https://github.com/shyiko/jabba)
 - [JBang](https://www.jbang.dev/)

+It also detects JREs installed on platform-specific locations:
+- `/usr/lib/jvm` on Linux

 Managed JREs will be automatically discovered on Eclipse startup, or, while running, when added by their respective Java managers.

 ![Detected JREs](images/jre-discovery.png)